Parle-G: Popularity

 Parle-G has recently become available in plastic wrapping.
 The modern packaging retains its traditional design.
 The change in materials was promoted with advertisements showing a Parle-G packet placed into a fish tank.
-In 2011, Nielsen, a market research company, published a report stating that Parle-G has consolidated its position as the world’s largest selling biscuit brand.
-In fact, Parle G has topped other leading brands such as Kraft Foods’s Oreo, Mexico’s Gamesa and Walmart’s private labels.
-Key factor to the success is that India is the world’s leading market for biscuits, moving past some of the biggest markets in the world – the US, Mexico, China, Italy and Spain.
+In 2011, Nielsen, a market research company, published a report stating that Parle-G has consolidated its position as the world’s largest-selling biscuit brand.
+Parle G has topped such other leading brands as Kraft Foods’s Oreo, Mexico’s Gamesa and Walmart’s private labels.
+Key factor to the success is that India is the world’s leading market for biscuits, moving past some of the biggest markets in the world – United States, Mexico, China, Italy and Spain.

-As of January 2013, Parle-G's strong distribution network covered over 6 million retail stores in India.
-The Brand Trust Report ranked Parle-G as the 42nd most trusted brand of India in 2014.
+As of January 2013, Parle-G's strong distribution network covered more than 6 million retail stores in India.
+The Brand Trust Report ranked Parle-G as the 42nd most-trusted brand of India in 2014.

-The low price is another important factor in Parle-G's popularity.
+Its low price is another important factor in Parle-G's popularity.
 Outside India, it is sold for 99 cents for a 418 gram pack as of 2012.
 A more common 65-gram "snack pack" is sold for as low as ₹3 (4 cents USD) at grocers in India, and 40 cents at major retailers of Indian groceries in USA.
 Packs containing two Parle-G biscuits are also sold.
 By 2016, smaller 56.4-gram packs were being sold as eight for one dollar at Indian grocers in the United States.
 The first TV commercial for Parle-G was made in 1982.
 The Indian superhero Shaktimaan also endorsed the brand in the 1990s.